 Croce Showroom is the premier provisioner and showroom for quality textiles to the trade, for three generations, spanning nearly 100 years.
 We source products from every corner of the world.
-Croce Showroom has had the distinct pleasure of representing the finest textile lines from Clarence House, Phillip Jeffries, Fabricut, Scalamandré, and many, many more.
+Croce Showroom has had the distinct pleasure of representing the finest textile lines from Clarence House, Old World Weavers, Fabricut, Scalamandré, and many, many more.

 Visit us to see our vast array of residential and contract wallcoverings including grasscloths, wovens, bamboos, cork and cork veneer, wood, anaglypta, lincrusta, mylar, flocks, embossed, hand screened and many, many more.

 Sample rich, decorative fabrics in fibers, motifs and weights that will delight your senses.
 We offer a broad range of plain, patterned and textured fabrics suitable for upholstery, wallcoverings, curtains, pelmets, cushions, pillows and furniture.
 Luxuriate in rich chenilles, subtly-faded printed linens, rare-cut velvets, brushed suedes and hand-embroidered Shantung silks.
 On display, you’ll find fine European handwoven silks along with fine linens ranging from rough, open-weave nobars to tight Irish “handkerchief” linens to fine Italian silk-linens.
 Our collections mix materials and motifs, and draw on the skills of master weavers, printers and embroiderers for a wide range of budgets and uses.